Sometimes When it Rains

 Summary of Sometimes When it Rains

-• Popularity of “Sometimes When it Rains”: The poem “Sometimes When It Rains” by Nokugcina Elsie Mhlophe also popularly known as Gcina Mhlophe, a South African activist, poet, playwright, and writer, is a very good poem about life in camps during the rainy season and the feelings a child demonstrates to the rain in the apartheid camps.
-The beauty of the poem lies in its refrain of “Sometimes when it rains” that the poet has repeated in almost all the stanzas in the beginning.
+• Popularity of “Sometimes When it Rains”: The poem ‘Sometimes When It Rains’ was written by Nokugcina Elsie Mhlophe also popularly known as Gcina Mhlophe, a South African activist, poet, playwright, and writer.
+It is an impressive poem about life in camps during the rainy season and the feelings a child demonstrates to the rain in the apartheid camps.
+The repeated refrain of “Sometimes when it rains” in the beginning stanzas is the poem’s beauty.

 • Major Themes in “Sometimes When it Rains”: Life in camps, natural bounty, and childhood memories are three major themes of this poem.
-Although it is unclear where the camps are located, the life of the poet shows that she is talking about the apartheid life in South African cities.
+Although it is unclear where the camps are located, the life of the poet shows she is talking about the apartheid life in South African cities.
 It also shows that although the rainy seasons used to cause them discomfort in camps, she and other children used to enjoy it.
 It also provided them much need drinking water.
-In the midst of this, the childhood memories of discomfort, enjoyment, and school visits in the rain provide a vast panorama to concentrate on her poetic talent and use words to express her childhood thoughts and memories.
+Through her poetry, she conveys her childhood thoughts and memories that were shaped by discomfort, enjoyment, and rainy school visits.

-Analysis of Literary Devices Used in “Sometimes When it Rains”
+Analysis of Literary Devices Used in ‘Sometimes When it Rains

 literary devices permit writers to choose their words to suit their style.
 Gcina Mhlophe, too, has used some literary devices in the poem “Sometimes When it Rains” whose analysis is as follows.

 3. Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
-For example;
+For example,

 I think of life prisoners